OB/GYNs located in Upper West Side, New York, NY

 Feeling your baby move around in your belly is amazing for expectant mothers, but seeing your baby for the first time on an ultrasound screen is unforgettable.
-To help mark every stage of your pregnancy, Farris Fahmy, MD, FACOG, Dr. Rachel Roesner, DO, and Dr. Ravikumar, MD, FACOG at Aster OB/GYN on the Upper West Side of Manhattan offers ultrasounds during the first, second, and third trimester, as well as 3D ultrasounds for vivid imaging.
+To help mark every stage of your pregnancy, Farris Fahmy, MD, FACOG and Dr. Rachel Roesner, DO, at Aster OB/GYN on the Upper West Side of Manhattan offers ultrasounds during the first, second, and third trimester, as well as 3D ultrasounds for vivid imaging.
 As a full-service practice, Aster OB/GYN also offers New York patients in-house early anatomy and comprehensive anatomy ultrasounds.
 Our practice opens 7 days per week and we offer evening office hours so that you and your partner can see your baby develop without having to take time off from work.
 If you’d like to watch your baby develop during your pregnancy with a team that genuinely cares, call the office or book an appointment online.

 An ultrasound is a noninvasive test that uses sound waves to generate an image.
 It’s a safe procedure for both you and your baby.